The #1 Reason Most Guitarists Take A Long Time To Reach Their Guitar Playing Goals (Hint: It’s Not Talent)

 All I can do is continue letting my guitar students’ results speak for themselves.

-Want to see more examples where learning things out of order slows down you progress?
+Want to see more examples where learning things out of order slows down your guitar playing progress?

 Here you go: